 - Medical Issues: Individuals with preexisting heart conditions may want to avoid electric shock therapy.
 This treatment may cause an increase in heart rate and blood pressure, potentially triggering more serious heart problems.
 Additionally, as is common in any procedure that requires anesthesia, further complications may occur.

 - Physical Issues: Directly after electric shock therapy, some clients may experience physical side effects, such as nausea, headaches, jaw tension, or muscle pains.
 These side effects are typically short-lived and can be treated with over-the-counter medications.
 They do not typically last longer than the time of the treatment course.

 Clients should work closely with their doctors to monitor their side effects and track their progress.

-After learning what shock therapy is and how its side effects could manifest, and its current and past uses, individuals may feel that electric shock therapy is right.
+After learning what shock therapy is and how its side effects could manifest, along with its current and past uses, individuals may feel that electric shock therapy is right for them.
 Clients should be sure to consult their doctors to discuss the treatment course that is right for them and their specific disorder.

-However, the first step for someone experiencing depression or other mental health issues should seek a licensed therapist’s aid.
+However, the first step for someone experiencing depression or another mental health disorder should be to seek a licensed therapist’s aid.

 Frequently Asked Questions (F.A.Q.)

 Electric shock therapy, better known as electroconvulsive therapy, is used to treat myriad mental illnesses, including severe depression, mania, and schizophrenia.
 It is not an appropriate choice for individuals living with mental illnesses treated effectively with talk therapy or medication.